Finswimming: Continental championships

+Recent African and Arab zone development shows emerging finswimming infrastructure, with athletes competing in multiple continental championships during single seasons.

 Other CMAS-aligned events

 There have been three Pan-American Championships, starting in 1993, with the last being held in 2001 in Cali, Colombia.
 There have also been five "Arab Zone" Championships, the last was held in 2003 (in Beirut, Lebanon).

 World Games

 Finswimming has featured at the World Games as a trend sport since the inaugural games held during 1981.
 Participation is reserved for the best swimmers from the CMAS World Ranking and the best relay teams as selected by the CMAS Finswimming Commission.

 Other multi-sport events

 Finswimming has appeared at multi-sport events such as the following: Asian Indoor Games, Bolivarian Games, Southeast Asian Games, World Corporate Games from 1998 to 1992, and the World Scholar-Athlete Games.
 The sport was also demonstrated at the 27th Summer Universiade in July 2013 and at the 2015 European Games in June 2015.

 Olympic Games

 As of 2020, no finswimming competition or demonstration has been held at an Olympic Games.
 CMAS which is recognised by the IOC as the international sports federation for underwater sports was so recognised in 1986 solely on the basis of finswimming.
 In 1999, finswimming was reported as being considered for inclusion in the 2004 Summer Olympics in Athens, Greece.
 In 2002, the IOC considered underwater sports which includes finswimming as one of the sports to be added to the programme of the 2008 Summer Olympics in Beijing, China, but decided to decline admission to it and eight other sports on the basis of: Statistics reviewed on federation affiliation, nations competing in major events and broadcast and press coverage of major events for most requested sports did not indicate a higher level of global participation and interest than sports currently in the Programme, and therefore could not be considered to bring additional value.